frapplecat/moonup/README.md

 * All open in new windows.

 ![back to top](readme-images/back-to-top.png)
-* Also added a Back To Top link above the footer.
+* Added a Back To Top link above the footer.

 <br>
 <br>
 <br>

-# MOON WATCH PAGE
+# MOONWATCH PAGE

 ![moon-watch page](readme-images/moon-watch.png)

-* To keep the them consistent the moon watch page is similar in style to the homepage but with a new image and no animation.
+* To keep the them consistent the moonwatch page is similar in style to the homepage but with a new image and no animation.
 * Another simple question for the main heading that will lead the viewer to explore the rest of the page.

 <br>
 <br>
 <br>

-## ABOUT MOON WATCHES SECTION
+## ABOUT MOONWATCHES SECTION

 ![about moon-watch page](readme-images/about-moon-watches.png)

 * The why, where and how but without being overly complicated.
-* It will also have information about the upcoming moon watches.
+* It will also have information about the upcoming moonwatches.
-* This section will be updated as moon watches are completed and when new moon watches are added through the year.
+* This section will be updated as moonwatches are completed and when new moonwatches are added through the year.

 <br>
 <br>